nytrixy/MunityMine/README.md

  - FastAsyncWorldEdit
  - Vault *
  - PackageEvents
+ - Geyser + Floodgate *
+ - ViaVersion + ViaBackwards *
+ - SimpleVoiceChat *

-* can be replaced with server side own build
+* can be replaced with server side made ons or completely removes